 Profiles of Top Psychology Schools with Online Programs

-To provide further details on available programs and help you make an informed decision in choosing a school, we have provided additional profile information for select schools that placed in our rankings.
+To provide further details on available programs and help you make an informed decision in choosing a school, we have provided additional profile information for select schools that placed in our rankings of online bachelor’s degrees in psychology.
+Where possible, we have also noted schools that have master’s, Doctor of Psychology (PsyD), and PhD degree programs in psychology.
 Clicking on the school name for each of the following profiles will provide an overlay with admissions, tuition, academic, and student support statistics.
 Due to limited space and resources, we have additional information for only select schools.
 However, as we revise our rankings, we intend to add to this resource collection as time allows.

 The University of Massachusetts Lowell (UML) offers an online Bachelor of Arts in Psychology through its Division of Online and Continuing Education.
 Online psychology courses are designed for working professionals to allow a balance between work and study.
 The well-rounded curriculum develops students’ skills and knowledge in subfields of psychology and emphasizes the utilization of theoretical and applied knowledge and skills in practice.
 Students also take courses in various specialty areas and may choose additional electives to deepen their focus on experimental, developmental, community, clinical, social, or personality psychology.
 A professional specialization in Developmental Disabilities is offered.
 Students also have the option of pursuing a minor in a related area such as Gender Studies; Asian Studies; or Work, Labor, and Society.
 Due to legislative restrictions, residents of Alabama, Arkansas, Kansas, and Minnesota are not eligible to pursue UML’s online degree programs.
 UML does not currently offer graduate psychology programs online, but does maintain on-campus graduate programs for the Master of Arts in Community Social Psychology; the Master of Science in Autism Studies; the PhD in Applied Psychology and Prevention Science; and several graduate certificate programs. >>Additional School Info